yubinary/tasty-toast/README.md

 This is the final project I've done for **INFO 2300**, Intermediate Design and Programming for the Web.
 I received 148 out of 150.

-**My targeted audience is the people who want to visually acquire ideas for toast topping.** They can both view the toppings included in a specific type of toast and the toasts that include a specific topping.
-Looking through various combinations, the users will notice which toppings/toasts are appearing most frequently; those would be the priority of their shopping.

 * [Features](##features)
 * [Database Schema Design](#database-schema-design)
 * [Requests](#requests)